Mattress seller dreams of 20 north-state snoozeries

 Makler plans a 33rd outlet to open in Fairfield within a couple of weeks.
 He's also considering sites in Placerville, Stockton, Vallejo and Marysville.

-Business is better in California, not only because the economy isn't as bad as in the rest of the country, but also because people have the cash and inclination to spend more on items like mattresses, he said.
+Business is better in California, not only because the economy isn't as bad as in the rest of the country, but also because people have the cash and inclination to spend more on items like twin size futon mattresses, he said.
 The highest-quality queen mattress set in his Philadelphia stores sells for $849.
-But Makler can get $1,900 for a higher-quality queen set in California.
+But Makler can get $1,900 for a higher-quality twin size futon mattress set in California.

 Because of its bulk buying power, he said, The Mattress Firm sells mattresses for 10 percent below Breuners' sale prices and at least 20 percent below Macy's sale prices, he said.